ImtiazVision/Java/Notes.md

   - Abstraction

 **Inheritance** :  allows us to construct a new class from an existing one.
 The new class is a customized version of the existing class that inherits all of the old class's non-private fields (variables) and methods.
 The current class is utilized as a starting point or as a foundation for the creation of the new class.
 Inheritance implements a  `IS A` form of relationship between objects.
 For example, men/women IS A human being, a computer IS A gadget, an apple iPhone IS A cellphone.
 The practical use case of **inheritance** is that we can create new classes by reusing existing ones.

+There are two sorts of classes:

+1. SuperClass (Mother/ Base Class): This class permits non-private members of one class to be reused by another.

+2. SubClass (Child/ Derived Class): This class inherits from the superclass.